 Monographs, serials, newspapers, microforms, audio, audiovisual, electronic databases, official publications, and pamphlets, and selective collections of manuscript or archival materials, subject to library approval.

-Much of the material collected for the African Collection which is published in Africa is in western languages, coming from Francophone, Lusophone, and Anglophone areas of the subcontinent.
+Most material published in Africa in the African Collection is in western languages from the Francophone and Anglophone areas of the continent, with a lesser emphasis on Lusophone areas.
 We also cover indigenous languages from sub-Saharan Africa; of more than 2,000 languages, our collection includes representative material from three hundred.
-Our library resource building effort is focused on Afrikaans, Amharic, Tigrinya, isiZulu, Yoruba, Igbo, Hausa, Twi, the Akan group, Wolof and Kiswahili.
-A particular specialty at Yale is the acquisition of published materials in African languages written in non-Roman script, such as Arabic (Ajami), Ethiopic, Tifinagh, Vai, and N'ko.
+Our library resource building effort is focused on Afrikaans, Amharic, Tigrinya, isiZulu, Yoruba, Igbo, Hausa, the Akan group, Wolof and Kiswahili.
+A particular specialty at Yale is the acquisition of published materials in African languages written in non-Roman script, such as Arabic (Ajami), Ethiopic, Tifinagh, Vai, Adlam, and N'ko.

 Chronological and geographical focus